o3de/o3de.org/content/docs/user-guide/scripting/lua/properties.md

 ---
 linkTitle: Properties Table
-title: The Lua script properties table
+title: The Lua Script Properties Table
 description: Specify the properties of a Lua script component that appear in O3DE Editor in Open 3D Engine.
 toc: True
 weight: 400
 ---

-The `Properties` table configures the **Lua Script** component's user interface in the **Entity Inspector** for customizing the behavior of a Lua script.
-With the properties table, you can modify numeric values, select states, and turn flags on and off.
+The Properties Table configures the **Lua Script** component's user interface in **Entity Inspector** for customizing the behavior of a Lua script.
+With the Properties Table, you can modify numeric values, select states, and turn flags on and off.
 The table can even provide a reference to entities that your script can interact with.

-The properties inside the `Properties` table are exposed to the **O3DE Editor**.
-Properties outside the `Properties` table are private and not displayed in the editor.
+The properties inside the Properties Table are exposed to **O3DE Editor**.
+Properties outside the Properties Table are private and not displayed in the editor.

-The following example is a properties table for a character controller.
+The following example is a Properties table for a character controller.

 ```lua
 -- Example Properties Table